BestTimesToVisit.com Logo

 When is the absolute best time to visit Cusco to avoid the biggest crowds and still have great weather?

 While the dry season (May to September) is popular for its sunny days, it's also peak tourist season.
-For a sweet spot with fewer people and still pleasant weather, aim for the shoulder months of April or October.
-You'll find the landscapes are still vibrant, and you'll have a much more relaxed experience exploring the city and nearby ruins.
+For a sweet spot with fewer people and still decent weather, aim for the shoulder months of April or October.
+You'll find the landscapes are lush, and you'll have a much more relaxed experience exploring the city and nearby ruins.

 I've heard about altitude sickness in Cusco.
 What's your best insider tip for dealing with it?

-Honestly, take it easy the first day.
-Don't plan any strenuous hikes or heavy meals right after you arrive.
-Sip on some 'mate de coca' (coca tea) – it's readily available everywhere and genuinely helps.
-Also, stay hydrated with water, and avoid alcohol on your first night; it'll make a world of difference.
+Honestly, take it easy the first day!
+Don't plan strenuous activities or heavy meals right after arriving.
+Sip on coca tea – it's readily available everywhere and genuinely helps.
+Also, stay hydrated with water and avoid alcohol for your first 24 hours; your body will thank you.

 Beyond Machu Picchu, what's a must-see historical site in the Cusco region that most tourists miss?